 When she knows that the servers are patched, she doesn’t have to stress about vulnerabilities (as much).

-After an offsite recovery test succeeds, she doesn’t have to worry about natural disasters shutting down the enterprise.
+After an offsite recovery test succeeds, she doesn’t have to worry about disasters shutting down the business.

 When the network is well designed, she doesn’t have to fret about ransomware infecting the backups.